top of page

 His poems have been published in a number of print and online journals.

-He is a 2022 Best of the Net nominee, Iamb poet and regularly performs his poetry in South-East England.
+He is a 2022 Best of the Net nominee, winner of 2024 Shoreham Wordfest, iamb poet and regularly performs his poetry in South-East England.

 Underwater B&W.png